The Best Flight Attendant Shoes

 All the shoes in this guide (not including the inflight shoes) are appropriate for the flight attendant interview.

-- You allow the hiring manager or recruiter to see you as a flight attendant.
-You already own compliant shoes, so they will see that as one less thing you have to get used to.
+1. You allow the hiring manager or recruiter to see you as a flight attendant.
+You already own compliant shoes, so they will see that as one less thing you must get used to.

-- You will already have your shoes for when you begin working as a flight attendant.
-If you are buying shoes for your interview anyway, you may as well buy a pair you can use for work too.
+3. You will already have your shoes for when you begin working as a flight attendant.
+If you are buying shoes for your interview anyway, consider purchasing a pair you can use for work too.

 Female Flight Attendant Shoes

-All flight attendants need to take care of their feet because of all the walking involved in the job.
+All flight attendants must care for their feet because of all the walking involved.
+If your feet fail you, you won’t be able to work.

 Male Flight Attendant Shoes

-Male flight attendants can wear flats, and a few male flight attendants even slip into shoes that are a bit more comfortable before starting the service.
+Male flight attendants can wear dress shoes; a few male flight attendants even slip into more comfortable shoes before starting their inflight service.

 Top Picks For Flight Attendant Heels

-Some airlines may allow heels higher than three inches, but 1-3 inches is standard.
+Some airlines may allow heels higher than three inches, but 1-3 inches is standard for women.

 Naturalizer is one of the most comfortable brands for flight attendants.
 The comfy insoles make your feet cozy with 100% leather, a synthetic sole, and a three-inch heel.